seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 ```
 ![scatter_fish](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/scatter_fish.png)

-As said earlier, since we are only interested in the species, Bream, we slice the data.
+The figure above shows that there is a positive relationship between the height and weight of all fish species.
+We are only interested in a species called Bream, so we slice the data.

 ```
 df_bream = df[df.loc[:, 'Species'] == 'Bream']